 For instance, before Ms. McKenzie begins a unit to practice and apply reading complex texts to analyze character development, she partners with her students on a variation of the exercise “What I wish my teacher knew.”
-The questions prompt students to share information that they choose about their interests, strengths, funds of knowledge, and needs related to reading and character analysis as well as learning or personal interests, aspirations, and concerns.
+The questions prompt students to share information that they choose about their interests, strengths, funds of knowledge, identities, and needs related to reading and character analysis as well as learning or personal interests, aspirations, and concerns.
 Ms. McKenzie and her students use this information to make responsive decisions in the unit, such as forming flexible learning paths, making meaningful connections to other texts, selecting independent-reading texts, and inviting guest speakers.
-Ms. McKenzie and her students also use it to shape responsive formative and summative tasks.
+Ms. McKenzie and her students also use it to shape responsive formative and summative tasks, which are components of the responsive learning cycle.
 For instance, in pre-unit planning, Ms. McKenzie outlines formative and summative tasks that allow for voice and choice, such as choosing from a menu of options to practice and then demonstrate character analysis skills.
 During the learning journey, she includes the assessment menu options that connect to students’ context or prompt students to propose their own tasks.

 A school example

 Just like Ms. McKenzie, Principal Hartt has plenty of demographic information on her school’s student body, but she knows that’s only part of the picture.
-She collaborates with English language learner (ELL) specialists Mr. Breeden and Ms. Prusko to gather first-person perspectives from multilingual students and their families to better understand how they are experiencing classroom formative and summative assessment processes as well as the school’s multi-tiered system of support (MTSS).
+She collaborates with English language learner (ELL) specialists Mr. Breeden and Ms. Prusko to gather first-person perspectives from bilingual or multilingual students and their families to better understand how they are experiencing classroom responsive teaching and learning structures and processes as well as the school’s multi-tiered system of support (MTSS).
 The trio draft interview questions that help them gather more information about family funds of knowledge as well as perspective regarding experiences with classroom assessment and MTSS.

-With the help of the district ELL services team, including translators, they interview their multilingual students and their families.
-These interviews reveal previously unconsidered improvement insights that benefit the multilingual students as well as the general student community.
-Principal Hartt shares the results of the interviews with the school leadership team so that, together, they can make decisions on formative, summative, and MTSS systems and practices that are informed by the wisdom and experiences of multilingual students and their families.
+With the help of the district ELL services team, including translators, they interview their bilingual or multilingual students and their families.
+These interviews reveal previously unconsidered improvement insights that benefit the bilingual and multilingual students as well as the general student community.
+Principal Hartt shares the results of the interviews with the school leadership team so that, together, they can make decisions on responsive teaching and learning as well as MTSS systems and practices that are informed by the wisdom and experiences of bilingual and multilingual students and their families.